googlecodelabs/headless-commerce-demo/README.md

 ### Create Admin API Client

-We will need to provide an API client with admin credentials to our import process to allow our scripts to generate the data required for our demo.
+You will need to provide an API client with admin credentials to our import process to allow our scripts to generate the data required for our demo.
 Follow these steps to create and setup your Admin Client credentials.

 1. Go to your Merchant Center
 2. Go to Settings -> Developer Settings -> Create new API client